andrewithompson/conjoint_embedded_data/README.md

-# Embedded data for conjoint experimental designs
+# Embedded data for conjoint experimental designs in Qualtrics

 This is an addition to the conjoint experimental design example provided by Thomas Leeper [here](https://github.com/leeper/conjoint-example).